Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Average domain density from the spatial heterozygosity

 which follows from integrating Eq.~(\ref{EContinuous1dSSMHHomogeneous}) or Eq.~(\ref{EHInfiniteAlleleEquation}) with respect to~$x$ from~$-\epsilon$ to~$\epsilon$,~$0<\epsilon\ll 1$, and noticing that~$H(t,x)$ is an even function of~$x$.
 The final result then reads

 It should be emphasized that this result is only valid in the limit of very large domain sizes compared to the boundary regions, which means~$H(t,0)\ll1$.
-Therefore, the leading term in~$H(t,0)$ is sufficient at this level of approximation.
-Note that Eqs.~\ref{EDomainSizedHdx} and~\ref{EDomainSizeH0} are valid in the most general settings considered in this paper, i.e. in the presence of genetic drift, migration, selection, and mutation.
+Therefore the leading term in~$H(t,0)$ is sufficient at this level of approximation.
+Note that Eqs.~\ref{EDomainSizedHdx} and~\ref{EDomainSizeH0} are valid in the presence of genetic drift, migration, selection, and mutation.
+For radially expanding populations subject to inflation, Eq.~\ref{EDomainSizedHdx} remains valid, but Eq.~(~\ref{EDomainSizeH0}) is replaced by Eq.~(\ref{EDomainSizedHdphi}).